CallistaKitaro/Zendesk-ticketViewer/README.md

 ## Running Back-End Server

+Pre-requisite:
-First, ensure that you have Python3 installed in your device.
+1. Ensure that you have Python3 installed in your device.
+2. Ensure that config.json file is in the root directory of the project.

 Navigate to the server folder and run these commands